pamidur/aspect-injector/docs/readme.md

 - [Advice Effect Arguments](advicearguments.md)
 - [Mixin Effect](mixin.md)

-### <a name="this"></a>How it works
+### How it works

-AspectInjector is compile-time AOP framework which means that all required work is done in compile time.
+AspectInjector is a compile-time AOP framework which means that all required work is done at compile time.
-For example before compilation your code looks like:
+For example, before compilation your code looks like:

 ```c#
 [Aspect(Scope.Global)]
 [Injection(typeof(Log))]